P-p-H-d/mlib/README.md

 INIT, INIT\_SET & SET methods shall only fail due to ***memory errors***.

 Not all operators are needed within an oplist to handle a container.
-If some operator is missing, the associated default operator of the function is used.
+If some operator is missing, the associated default method of the operator is used.
 To use C integer or float types, the default constructors are perfectly fine: you may use M\_BASIC\_OPLIST to define the operator list of such types or you can just omit it.